ajrosen/Alfred/README.md

 #### ClipboardTimeout
 Number of seconds a password is stored in the clipboard before restoring the clipboard to its previous contents

+#### PostNotification
+Whether to post a nofication each time a field is copied to the clipboard.
+Default is "true".

 #### lppath
 Location of the LastPass CLI program